 Achilles tendon pain is common in patients of all ages, but it’s especially common among athletes and older men and women.
 If you have pain and swelling in your calf or around your ankle, your Achilles tendon could be to blame.
-Dr. Kevin Blue, DPM, FACFAS, is double-board certified and helps patients in Parker, Colorado, relieve Achilles tendon pain, beginning with conservative approaches and moving to more aggressive techniques when needed.
+Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and their team help patients in Parker, Colorado, relieve Achilles tendon pain, beginning with conservative approaches and moving to more aggressive techniques when needed.
 Colorado Foot + Ankle Sports Medicine is a leading provider of podiatric treatments.
 If you have Achilles tendon pain, schedule an evaluation as soon as possible to prevent serious complications.

 The Achilles tendon is a very strong, fibrous band that connects your calf muscle to your heel.
 As the largest tendon in your body, the Achilles tendon helps you push off with your foot when walking or running and also helps you stand on your tiptoes.
 Plus, it helps stabilize the foot, ankle, and lower leg, and plays a major role in your gait (the way you walk) and your mobility.
 When the Achilles tendon becomes injured or inflamed, you can feel pain in your calf and your heel.
 Pain can also extend into your foot and up to your knee.